Monday – Thursday: 9 a.m. – 12 p.m. & 1 p.m. – 5 p.m. | Friday: 9 a.m. – 12:30 p.m.

 FM system

 FM systems transmit sound wirelessly using radio waves.
-The listener wears a portable receiver while the speaker wears a compatible compact transmitter and microphone.
+The listener wears a portable receiver, while the speaker wears a compatible compact transmitter and microphone.
 FM systems may come in the form of a neckloop, headphone, or other hearing accessories.
 This type of ALD is commonly used for church settings, group meetings, classes, and conferences, and can be used outdoors or indoors.

 Personal amplified system